icebert04/icebert04.github.io/_posts/2018-1-19-no-to-french-toast.md

 the Soupe à l’oignon.
 I answered back and said "Sorry boys, but there is no way you can get me out of  my favorite Adobo"!
 They stop bothering since then.

 WTF are they trying to do?
 Didn't they know I am happily married?
 Are they aware that not all guys are desperate hungry dogs?
+Do they know that girls are not snack but more of a vintage wine that you want to keep forever?